alandefreitas/futures/docs/motivation.md

-In other words, while this synchronization requirement of [std::future] is a problem with [std::future] and other [proposed](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3784.pdf) continuable futures, such as [std::experimental::future], this is not a problem with the concept of futures.
-This synchronization cost is only a problem if we cannot *guarantee* the execution of the previous function has not started when the continuation is attached.
+In other words, while this synchronization requirement of [std::future] is a problem with [std::future] and other [proposed](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3784.pdf) continuable futures, such as [std::experimental::future], this is **not a problem** with the concept of futures.
+This synchronization cost is only an issue if we cannot *guarantee* the execution of the previous function has not started when the continuation is attached.

+### Task graphs

 Libraries such as [Taskflow] and [TTB] provide facilities to compose complete task graphs: